Reconfigurable Intelligent Surface aided Massive MIMO Systems with Low-Resolution DACs: System Model

 \section{System Model}

-{ } We consider a downlink multi-user massive MIMO system where an RIS is deployed to assist the communication from an $M$-antenna BS to $K$ single-antenna mobile users, as shown in Fig. \ref{System Model}.
+{ } We consider a downlink multi-user massive MIMO system where a passive RIS with discrete unit elements is deployed to assist the communication from an $M$-antenna BS to $K$ single-antenna mobile users, as shown in Fig. \ref{System Model}.
 The BS consists of a large-scale uniform linear antenna array (ULA) and each antenna is equipped with a low-resolution DAC, and the RIS is composed of $N$ reflecting elements.
 We assume that the direct link between the BS and users is neglected due to obstacles, and the RIS is deployed at a proper position where line-of-sight (LoS) communication is ensured for both BS-to-RIS and RIS-to-user links.